Course Title: Fashion Venture Creation

 Pre-requisite Courses and Assumed Knowledge and Capabilities

-You should have satisfactorily completed the prerequisite course GRAP2613 Research Strategies or equivalent before you commence this course.
+You should have satisfactorily completed the following prerequisite courses (or equivalent) before you commence this course:

 Note it is a condition of enrolment at RMIT that you accept responsibility for ensuring that you have completed the prerequisite/s and agree to concurrently enrol in co-requisite courses before enrolling in a course.

-This course also integrates a work integrated learning (WIL) experience in which your knowledge and skills will be applied and assessed in a real or simulated workplace context and where feedback from industry and/or community is integral to your experience.
+This course includes a work integrated learning experience in which your knowledge and skills will be applied and assessed in a real or simulated workplace context and where feedback from industry and/ or community is integral to your experience.
+Your design presentations will be facilitated through feedback and engagement with industry partners.

 Objectives/Learning Outcomes/Capability Development